 If you look after someone with a mental health problem you might be unsure about whether what you do 'counts' as caring or whether it's just part of day-to-day life.
 A lot of people associate caring with physical tasks but giving emotional support can also be a big part of caring.
 Have a look at our page on looking after someone with a mental health problem for more information.

 I'm a young person who supports someone else

 Lots of young people care for someone else in their family.
 It can be a tiring and difficult job, especially when you have to fit it in around school or work.

 There is a lot of support available to help make things a bit easier for you.
-Have a look at Babble – a support community online for young carers.
+The Carers Trust can help you find local services near you.